shkna1368/springai-openrouter/README.md

 Used openrouter in spring ai
-aftr run ooen below link in browser: http://localhost:8080/chat-gpt
+after run open below link in browser: http://localhost:8080/chat-gpt